absmach/magistrala-docs/docs/twins.md

 # Twins Service

-_Mainflux twins service is built on top of the Mainflux platform.
-In order to fully understand what follows, be sure to get acquainted with [overall Mainflux architecture][architecture]._
+_Magistrala twins service is built on top of the Magistrala platform.
+In order to fully understand what follows, be sure to get acquainted with [overall Magistrala architecture][architecture]._

 ## What is Digital Twin